 I have always played some level of solo guitar, but as solo guitar became more the rule than the exception (2010-ish), I purchased a Taylor nylon string guitar.
 With that, I recorded a selection of tunes to demo for playing weddings, restaurants, and such, and called it The Nylon Project.
 It worked!
 And it was the beginning of a long relationship with nylon string guitar.

 This solo version of Bright Size Life, by Pat Metheny, is one of my most played videos on youtube.
 Pat’s clever tunes are always interesting to work on and always a pleasure to revisit.

 I was inspired to arrange this instrumental version of Paul McCartney’s wonderful tune, Blackbird.
 The intro was inspired by something I saw Martin Taylor play.
 I asked him about the intro, and chuckling, asked him if I could steal it for my own use.
 He said, “Sure, I stole it from Johnny Smith”.
 Martin and I shared a number of such stories in that time period around 2011.

 This song by Martin Taylor is fun to play and has a beautiful melody.
 It’s a wonderful piece to know on the guitar.
 I have a written arrangement for it as well.

 This is a favorite solo guitar piece that I learned a long time ago.
-I think I was fifteen when the Yes album, Roundabout came out, which offered this tune by Steve Howe.
+I think I was fifteen when the Yes album, Fragile came out, which included this tune by Steve Howe.
 He was one of my favorite guitarists at that impressionable age, so I immediately took on the task of figuring out how it play it.
 It remains in my repertoire to this day.
 My version of it has probably evolved a little over the years.